ekieff/Project2-1/README.md

 # Project 2 - League of Legends (imjchiang-lolinfo)

+## Purpose
+To display data from league of legends on specific players and allow players to create accounts to add favorite teammates, champions, and game modes from league of legends.

+## Technologies Used
+- node.js, PostgreSQL, Sequelize, JS, EJS, CSS
+- passport, passport-local, flash: authentification and messages on authentification
+- dotenv: hold session secret and api keys
+- express, express-session, express-ejs-layouts: routing and layout for EJS
+- fetch: getting data from APIs
+- request, cheerio: web scraping
+- method-override: get and post route override (put and delete)
+- bootstrap: for more cool CSS options
+- heroku: deploy site

 ## Installation Instructions
 1. go to GIT REPOSITORY LINK HERE
 2. fork and clone the repository